Stavroula Samara: Athletic career

+In 2013, she continued her competitive career to the road to 2016 Rio Olympics and started the Olympic cycle by competing at the 2013 World Cup in Saint Petersburg where her team competed at the finals.

 Stavroula has been awarded by the President of the Hellenic Republic Mr Prokopis Pavlopoulos at the Presidential Mansion and the Greek Parliament following the 2016 Rio Olympic Games.
 She has been also awarded by the International Olympic Committee, the Hellenic Club of Olympic Winners the UNESCO Goodwill Ambassador and president of her Foundation “ORAMA ELPIDA”, Marianna Vardinogianni, the Hellenic Olympic Committee, UNICEF Greece etc.

-Stavroula has volunteered with the Hellenic Olympic Committee to the Foundation “ORAMA ELPIDA” and the ELPIDA YOUTH SUMMER CUMP of Marianna Vardinogianni where distinctive personalities like the Princess of Greece and Denmark, Tatiana Blatnik, Marianna Goulandris and many more supported the event.
-She is also a mentor at the non-profit organisation “100 MENTORS” and has online speeches with students from all of the Greek community.
+Volunteering

+Samara has volunteered with the Hellenic Olympic Committee, the Foundation “ORAMA ELPIDA”, and the Elpida Youth Summer Camp.